krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * Melanie Archer - What makes a good Pull request?
 * Matt Bechtel - What is the 'params' hash?
-* Mason O'Neal - TOPIC
+* Mason O'Neal - Sinatra Partial Views
 * Lyndsey Williams - What is the difference between `GET` and `POST`?
 * Lucas Mathis - How can I use the sessions hash in Sinatra?